dream3d/DREAM3DReview/Documentation/DREAM3DReviewFilters/ApplyTransformationToGeometry.md

 | Translation | Translation by the supplied (x, y, z) values |
 | Scale | Scaling by the supplied (x, y, z) values |

+The user can choose what interpolation mode will be used by the filter (linear or nearest neighbor) when interpolating between points.*

 The user may also choose to select which data arrays will be transformed via the Data Array Selection checkbox, this will bring up a array selection window where the user can choose which arrays will be modified, default behavior is to alter all arrays.*

-*Only applies to image geometry transformations
+*Only applies to image geometry transformations otherwise has no effect

 ## Parameters ##